mrtimothyduong/gitfork/recipes/SmokedRibs.md

 ------ | ---- | -----| ----------
 4 People | 30 Mins | 5 Hour | Intermediate

+### Foreword
+This recipe requires usage of a Smoker and an Oven to cook the ribs.
+It utilises the 3-2-1 method of smoking, re-hydrating and final glazing to get the ribs to a tender but not fall-off-the-bone finish.

 ## Ingredients & Tools
 ### Tools & Utensils Required
   * Smoker (I used a Weber Kettle 47cm)